- 1 small head of Green Cabbage

 The couscous has been leveled up with lemon zest, raisins and parsley.

-Even though the overall recipe time is long, it’s hands-off for the majority.
+Even though the overall recipe time is long, it’s hands-off for the majority as the oven is doing most of the work.

 As this is a stove-top to oven recipe, you will need a large oven safe skillet or pot that has a lid.